TimDaiber/BallDodge/README.md

 The basic concept of the game is that the user moves his ball around and tries to dodge the balls on the screen.

+## Requirements
+An up to date browser like chrome.

 ## Goal of the Game
 The goal of the game is to survive and dodge the balls for as long as possible